 Customer engagement is key for driving conversions and overall profitability.
 So if your website or app feature desired actions you want users to take, such as signing up, filling up a form, making a transaction, etc., you’ll want to measure how many users are completing these steps or are getting converted.

 Thus, the conversion rate is the percentage of users that follow a set of directions you want them to perform.
-This metric also allows you to see where users are dropping off in various stages of their experience navigating your website.
+This user experience metric also allows you to see where users are dropping off in various stages of their experience navigating your website.

 3. Usability Metrics